GarlicoinOrg/litecoin/doc/README.md

-Garlicoin Core
+Honeycomb Core
 =============

 Setup
 ---------------------
-Garlicoin Core is the original Garlicoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Garlicoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Honeycomb Core is the original Honeycomb client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Honeycomb transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Garlicoin Core, visit [garlicoin.io](https://garlicoin.io).
+To download Honeycomb Core, visit [honeycomb.io](https://honeycomb.io).

 Running
 ---------------------
-The following are some helpful notes on how to run Garlicoin on your native platform.
+The following are some helpful notes on how to run Honeycomb on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/garlicoin-qt` (GUI) or
+- `bin/honeycomb-qt` (GUI) or
-- `bin/garlicoind` (headless)
+- `bin/honeycombd` (headless)

 ### Windows

-Unpack the files into a directory, and then run garlicoin-qt.exe.
+Unpack the files into a directory, and then run honeycomb-qt.exe.

 ### OS X

-Drag Garlicoin-Core to your applications folder, and then run Garlicoin-Core.
+Drag Honeycomb-Core to your applications folder, and then run Honeycomb-Core.

 ### Need Help?

-* See the documentation at the [Garlicoin Wiki](https://garlicoin.info/) for help and more information.
+* See the documentation at the [Honeycomb Wiki](https://honeycomb.info/) for help and more information.
-* Ask for help on [#garlicoin](http://webchat.freenode.net?channels=garlicoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=garlicoin).
+* Ask for help on [#honeycomb](http://webchat.freenode.net?channels=honeycomb) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=honeycomb).
-* Ask for help on the [GarlicoinTalk](https://garlicointalk.io/) forums.
+* Ask for help on the [HoneycombTalk](https://honeycombtalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Garlicoin on your native platform.
+The following are developer notes on how to build Honeycomb on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)